The Abertillery Junior Rugby Teams.

 The Abertillery Crusaders 2nds F.C., appeared a short while later, their age group was 14 to 16 year olds.

-On the 23rd September 1899 the Abertillery Crusaders met Blaenavon Forge Seconds on the Gasworks Field, Abertillery.
+On Saturday 23rd of September 1899, the Abertillery Crusaders met Blaenavon Forge Seconds on the Gasworks Field, Abertillery.
 The Crusaders won by three tries to nil.
 The scorers were – J. Jones; T. Daggar and A. Strickland:

 The Abertillery Athletic Association.